Everybody Scream (song): Music video

 The "Everybody Scream" music video was released on 20 August 2025 with the song itself.
 Directed by Autumn de Wilde, it features Welch in a red dress running through an eerie landscape alongside a group of four screaming women in black coats and hats.
 Once they reach a building, the women dance on the tables, seemingly causing the inhabitants to become possessed and shake uncontrollably.
 Co-writer and co-producer Mark Bowen makes a cameo appearance as one of the possessed men.
 The video ends with Welch and the women outside on a wooden platform, with the women grabbing her by the throat and causing her to scream.

 Live performances

 "Everybody Scream" received its live debut on The Graham Norton Show on 17 October 2025, with Welch backed by a choir in a dramatically-lit set.
+It was later performed on Later... with Jools Holland on 2 November 2025.

+Media usage

+The song has been used in trailers for the 2026 film The Bride!